Limited support for Dumfries and Galloway

-We're not currently able to provide detailed weekly summaries for Dumfries and Galloway Council.
-We need support from the council to:
+We do not currently provide detailed weekly summaries for Dumfries and Galloway Council.
+Running the service is expensive, and we need to cover our costs.

 Planning Applications Committee - Wednesday, 11th December, 2024 10.30 am